 Insure Against Breaches

-Fiduciary liability insurance protects against claims of a breach, but employers and plan sponsors should ensure the policy also covers claims of fiduciary breach due to cybertheft.
+Fiduciary liability insurance protects against claims of a breach, but employers and plan sponsors should ensure that the policy also covers claims of fiduciary breach due to cybertheft.
 This specific coverage may require a rider or separate policy.

 Focus on Participants

 Recordkeepers maintain safeguards to ensure the security of participant accounts, but individuals who have never logged in remain vulnerable.
-In fact, participants rarely log in are less likely to change their passwords or notice any unusual account activity.
+In fact, participants who rarely log in are less likely to change their passwords or notice any unusual account activity.
 Meanwhile, participants who have never logged in fail to establish user identification, passwords, and authentication methods to verify identity.